renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

 ## Options
 ### Scan Image on a specific Architecture and OS
-By default, Trivy loads an image on a "linux/amd64" machine.
+By default, Vul loads an image on a "linux/amd64" machine.
 To customise this, pass a `--platform` argument in the format OS/Architecture for the image:

 ```